-Specifically, while teaching someone in reality will often allow you to benefit the most from the protégé effect, this method generally entails much more secondary costs than the other approaches, in terms of factors such as the time it takes to schedule teaching time with others.
+Specifically, while teaching someone in reality will often allow you to benefit the most from the protégé effect, this method generally entails much more secondary costs than the other approaches, in terms of factors such as the time it takes to schedule a meeting with others.
 On the other hand, learning the material as if you’re going to teach someone and pretending to teach someone are both slightly less effective methods, but are generally much easier and more convenient to set up.

-Which methods you should use will depend on factors such as your personal circumstances, preferences, and goals.
+Which methods you should use will also depend on factors such as your personal circumstances, preferences, and goals.